On average across the year,

 No, Trinidad and Tobago is not further south than French Polynesia.

-Yes, Trinidad and Tobago is bigger than French Polynesia.
+Is Trinidad and Tobago bigger than French Polynesia?

 That makes Trinidad and Tobago 1 times bigger than French Polynesia.

-No, Trinidad and Tobago is not smaller than French Polynesia.
+Is Trinidad and Tobago smaller than French Polynesia?

 That makes Trinidad and Tobago 1 times bigger than French Polynesia.

-No, French Polynesia is not more populated than Trinidad and Tobago.
+Is French Polynesia more populated than Trinidad and Tobago?

 That makes French Polynesia 5 times less populated than Trinidad and Tobago.

-Yes, French Polynesia is less populated than Trinidad and Tobago.
+Is French Polynesia less populated than Trinidad and Tobago?

 That makes French Polynesia 5 times less populated than Trinidad and Tobago.

-Yes, Trinidad and Tobago is more populated than French Polynesia.
+Is Trinidad and Tobago more populated than French Polynesia?

 That makes Trinidad and Tobago 5 times more populated than French Polynesia.

-No, Trinidad and Tobago is not less populated than French Polynesia.
+Is Trinidad and Tobago less populated than French Polynesia?

 That makes Trinidad and Tobago 5 times more populated than French Polynesia.